-Bird joined Berkshire Hathaway Energy in 1998, serving as vice president of acquisitions and development, president and CEO of CalEnergy Generation U.S., and senior vice president, commercial and trading for PacifiCorp.
-Earlier in his career he served in various energy and international financial sector positions.
+Bird joined Berkshire Hathaway Energy in 1998, serving as vice president of acquisitions and development, president and CEO of CalEnergy Generation U.S. and senior vice president, commercial and trading for PacifiCorp.

-Bird serves on several nonprofit and public service organizations including as chairman, PacifiCorp Foundation; chairman, STEM Investment Council; chairman, CTE-STEM Employer Coalition; director, Oregon Business Council; member of board of trustees, Oregon Museum of Science and Industry; and member of the Governor’s Wildfire Response Council.
+Bird serves on several nonprofit and public service organizations including as chairman, PacifiCorp Foundation; chairman, STEM Investment Council; chairman, CTE-STEM Employer Coalition; director, Oregon Business Council; and former member of board of trustees, Oregon Museum of Science and Industry.

-He holds a Bachelor of Science degree in mechanical engineering from Kansas State University and lives near Portland, Oregon with his wife Valerie and their two children.
+He holds a Bachelor of Science degree in mechanical engineering from Kansas State University.

 Gary Hoogeveen is president and CEO of Rocky Mountain Power.
 He is responsible for delivering electricity safely and reliably to 1.2 million customers in Idaho, Utah and Wyoming, and also oversees thermal generation and mining for the company.